HEP-FCC/fcc-tutorials/fast-sim-and-analysis/fccanalyses/doc/starterkit/FccFastSimVertexing/Readme.md

 ```
 :::

 This produces three histograms, for three sets of selections.
 The histogram files appear in the `TauMu/final` directory.
 There are now 6 files (2 processes, 3 sets of cuts).
-The histograms are normalised to a luminosity of 1~$pb^{-1}$.
+The histograms are normalised to a luminosity of one inverse pb.

 Finally, this makes some plots :